MohamedAYasin/Mohamed_Yasin_rl_summative/README.md

 ## **📈 Future Improvements**
 🔹 Fine-tune RL hyperparameters for better adaptation.
 🔹 Improve curriculum learning for gradual difficulty adjustments.
-🔹 Implement additional RL algorithms (SAC, TRPO) for better performance.
 🔹 Extend the action space with more personalized interventions.
 🔹 Add real-world integration with educational platforms.